salim8898/EKS-Cluster-Autoscaling-with-Custom-Events/README.md

-# 🚀 Scaling EKS Cluster with Custom Events
+# 🚀 AutoScaler for Amazon EKS

-This project demonstrates how to automatically scale an Amazon EKS cluster based on custom events using AWS Lambda and EventBridge.
+This project demonstrates how to automatically scale an Amazon EKS cluster based on custom events using AWS Lambda, EventBridge, and AWS SAM.
 By monitoring custom metrics and adjusting the desired node count of the EKS cluster, this solution enables seamless scaling to handle varying workload demands.

 ## Usage